apache/jackrabbit-filevault/README.md

 <https://jackrabbit.apache.org/filevault/>

-Building the FileVault Package Maven Plugin
+Building FileVault
 ===========================================

-You can build the plugin like this:
+You can build FileVault like this:

     mvn clean install